Cameron Brate Player Prop Bets for NFL Week 18 | Tampa Bay vs. Carolina 1/9/2022

 Season Stats

-- Brate's stat line this year features 28 catches for 233 yards and four touchdowns.
-He puts up 14.6 yards per game, and has been targeted 54 times.
+- Brate has racked up 233 yards on 28 receptions with four touchdowns, averaging 14.6 yards per game, on 54 targets.

-- Brate has been the target of 7.8% (54 total) of his team's 692 passing attempts this season.
+- Brate has been the target of 54 of his team's 692 passing attempts this season, or 7.8% of the target share.

-- With 20 targets in the red zone this season, Brate has been on the receiving end of 17.2% of his team's 116 red zone pass attempts.

-- The Buccaneers, who rank second in the NFL in points scored, have attempted a pass 65.5% of the time while running the football 34.5% of the time.
+- The Buccaneers have called a pass in 65.5% of their plays from scrimmage this year while running the ball 34.5% of the time.
+This offensive attack ranks second in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Brate's matchup with the Panthers.